pranman11/image_classfication_glomeruli/README.md

 I first decided to train the VGG-16 model by normalizing the training data using the Normalization layer above, but as expected that did not not perform well (not documented here) with the VGG-16 model as it's weights have been computed using ImageNet data.
 Therefore, I use the `preprocess_input` methods mentioned above to preprocess images.

 #### VGG-16
+The trained model can be downloaded from [here](https://drive.google.com/file/d/1-2Q9IMdTt2wPdm3fdZPCCqUqkD6ubQtA/view?usp=drive_link) (1.25 GB)

 I removed the top layer of the VGG-16 model and falttened the output of the last convolutional layer.
 Further I added 3 fully connected layers as shown [here](https://towardsdatascience.com/transfer-learning-with-vgg16-and-keras-50ea161580b4).
+I have also added a Dropout layer to minimize overfitting.
 After training for 25 epochs, the model performed as below:

 <img src="https://github.com/pranman11/image_classfication_glomeruli/assets/17320182/78a9ec6d-9029-432f-a8e8-3fde03328be3" width="400" height="300"/>
 <img src="https://github.com/pranman11/image_classfication_glomeruli/assets/17320182/b34e81fc-6478-44b2-b084-9ee892830f7d" width="400" height="300"/>